Frequently asked Questions

 Accessibility

-If you look at the timetable in the programme, this information is shown on the left hand side under the venue name.
-The programme has been loaded to the website.
+• If you look at the timetable in the programme, this information is shown on the left hand side under the venue name.
+The programme will be loaded to the website a short while before the festival.

 2 of our venues are not suitable for Wheelchair access, these are the buses and the White Swan.

-Please click on the big yellow FESTIVAL 2025 button to find a version there.
+Please click on the big yellow FESTIVAL 2026 button to find a version there when it is loaded.

 Read in detail about Accessibility At The Festival.